kianzohoury/machina-labs-sol/README.md

 ```

 ##### On-The-Fly Data Augmentation
-Similar to how models are trained in the literature, I used *on-the-fly* data augmentation for sampling noisy point clouds.
+Similar to how models are trained in the literature, I used *on-the-fly* data augmentation for sampling noisy/incomplete point clouds.
 Dynamically augmenting the point clouds ensures that the model never fits to certain noise patterns, which is a real possibility for large transformer-based models.
-It could be very easy to memorize how to denoise a given point cloud, if it always is present with the same noise pattern.
-So this type of data "sampling", if you will, ensures robustness and generalizability of the denoising model, since it will always see a slightly different noise pattern for each point cloud.
+It's entirely plausible that an overparameterized model may memorize how to denoise a particular point cloud, if it always presents the same noise pattern.

 More specifcially, during a given training iteration, each point cloud $x_i$ will receieve a random transformation while the ground truth point cloud will remain clean.
 So for any given training epoch (one pass over the full batch of the training set), the noisy version of a point cloud is never identical.
 To accomplish this, I defined a `RandomTransform` class and had to ensure the seeds were set correctly for data loading, which I will describe in the training section.